evyatar9/Writeups/CTFs/2021-picoCTF2021/SpeedsAndFeeds/README.md

 ```

-So by simply google searc we can see the output is CNC Gcode [https://www.steckermachine.com/blog/g-code-m-code](https://www.steckermachine.com/blog/g-code-m-code), Let's try to copy the [output](output) to online CNC tool [https://ncviewer.com/](https://ncviewer.com/):
+So by simply google search we can see the output is CNC Gcode [https://www.steckermachine.com/blog/g-code-m-code](https://www.steckermachine.com/blog/g-code-m-code), Let's try to copy the [output](output) to online CNC tool [https://ncviewer.com/](https://ncviewer.com/):

 ![ncviewer.JPG](images/ncviewer.JPG)